-- 2. Salary is computed as an hourly rate rounded to the nearest whole cent. - 3. (a) Effective with the start of the first full payroll period in January 2019, all employees covered by this Agreement shall receive a one and thirty-five hundredths percent (1.35%) increase, based on the rates in force on the prior day.
-Such adjustments shall be applied to the salary grid.
-Effective with the start of the first full payroll period in January 2020, all employees covered by this Agreement shall receive a one and thirty-five hundredths percent (1.35%) increase, based on rates in force on the prior day.
-Such adjustment shall be applied to the salary grid. - (b) Employees who are equal to, or more than one and thirty-five hundredths percent (1.35%) above, the maximum for their pay grade, on the effective date of the January 2019 increase shall instead receive a lump sum payment equivalent to one and thirty-five hundredths percent (1.35%) of their base hourly rate, annualized and prorated for part-time employment.
-Lump sum payments will be made in the paycheck for the first full pay period in January 2019.
-Employees equal to or more than one and thirty-five hundredths percent (1.35%) above the maximum for their pay grade on the effective date of the January 2020 increase shall instead receive a lump sum payment equivalent to one and thirty-five hundredths percent (1.35%) of their base hourly rate, annualized, and prorated for part-time employment.
-Lump sum payments will be made in the paycheck for the first full pay period in January 2020. - (c) Employees who are less than one and thirty-five hundredths percent (1.35%) above the maximum for their pay grade, on the effective date of the January 2019 increase shall receive that proportion of the increase that will result in their placement on Step 15 of their pay grade, and shall receive the difference between this base salary increase and the one and thirty-five hundredths percent (1.35%) increase, annualized and prorated for part-time employment, as a lump sum payment as specified above.
-Employees who are less than one and thirty-five hundredths percent (1.35%) above the maximum of their pay grade on the effective date of the January 2020 increase, shall receive that proportion of the increase that will result in their placement on step 15 of their pay grade, and shall receive the difference between this base salary increase and the one and thirty-five hundredths percent (1.35%) increase, annualized, and prorated for part-time employment, as a lump sum payment as specified above.

-- (d) Effective on first day of the first full pay period in January 2019, those employees who are permanent or limited status, classified employees on the preceding day, and who have an annualized salary, (after the addition of the one and thirty-five hundredths percent (1.35%) increase is applied) which is less than twenty-nine thousand, one hundred and twenty dollars (\$29,120), will be paid one-fourth (1/4) of the difference between their annualized salary and twenty-nine thousand, one hundred and twenty dollars (\$29,120) at the beginning of each calendar quarter so long as their annualized salary is still less than twenty-nine thousand, one hundred and twenty (\$29,120) at the beginning of that calendar quarter.
-Effective on the first day of the first full pay period in January 2020, those employees who are permanent or limited status, classified employees on the preceding day, and who have an annualized salary, (after the addition of the one and thirty-five hundredths percent (1.35%) increase is applied) which is less than twenty-nine thousand, one hundred and twenty dollars (\$29,120), will be paid one-fourth (1/4) of the difference between their annualized salary and twenty-nine thousand, one hundred and twenty dollars (\$29,120) at the beginning of each calendar quarter, so long as their annualized salary is still less than twenty-nine thousand, one hundred and twenty dollars (\$29,120) at the beginning of that calendar quarter.
+- 2. Salary is computed as an hourly rate rounded to the nearest whole cent. - 3. (a) Each bargaining unit member employed by the State on July 1, 2020, shall be paid a one-time lump sum in the amount of one thousand four hundred dollars (\$1400.00).
+This a payment shall be made on July 23, 2020.
+Effective with the start of the first full payroll period in July 2021, all employees covered by this Agreement shall receive a two and one quarter percent (2.25%) increase, based on rates in force on the prior day.
+Such adjustment shall be applied to the salary grid. - (b) Employees equal to or more than two and one quarter percent (2.25%) above the maximum for their pay grade on the effective date of the July 2021 increase shall instead receive a lump sum payment equivalent to two and one quarter percent (2.25%) of their base hourly rate, annualized, and prorated for part-time employment.
+Lump sum payments will be made in the paycheck for the first full pay period in January 2020. - (c) Employees who are less than two and one quarter percent (2.25%) above the maximum of their pay grade on the effective date of the July 2021 increase, shall receive that proportion of the increase that will result in their placement on step 15 of their pay grade, and shall receive the difference between this base salary increase and the two and one quarter percent (2.25%) increase, annualized, and prorated for part-time employment, as a lump sum payment as specified above. - (d) Effective on first day of the first full pay period in June 2020 those employees who are permanent or limited status, classified employees on the preceding day, and who have an annualized salary will be paid one-fourth (1/4) of the difference between their annualized salary and twenty-nine thousand, one hundred and twenty dollars (\$29,120) at the beginning of each calendar quarter so long as their annualized salary is still less than twenty-nine thousand, one hundred and twenty (\$29,120) at the beginning of that calendar quarter.
+Effective on the first day of the first full pay period in July 2021, those employees who are permanent or limited status, classified employees on the preceding day, and who have an annualized salary, (after the addition of the two and one quarter percent (2.25%) increase is applied) which is less than twenty-nine thousand, one hundred and twenty dollars (\$29,120), will be paid one-fourth (1/4) of the difference between their annualized salary and twenty-nine thousand, one hundred and twenty dollars (\$29,120) at the beginning of each calendar quarter, so long as their annualized salary is still less than twenty-nine thousand, one hundred and twenty dollars (\$29,120) at the beginning of that calendar quarter.
 The calculation of this benefit for part-time employees who meet the above criteria will be prorated on the basis of the number of hours regularly worked.
 All employees covered by this section shall receive the above increases for each fiscal year. - 4.
 The required time on each step in the Step Pay Plan shall be as follows: